CptPalindrome/HonBot/README.md

 - You may enter a number or secret phrase to select specific sentence templates.
 Example: h.wyd {#} Name of Person

+### food/drink

+- Honbar will serve you a delicious meal or beverage (depending on which you call).

+- Put "mystery" and/or "group" (alt. "round") after the call to get some wilder results!

 ### git

 - Posts the link to the git repo for HonBot's amazing source code & well formulated readme notes.
 AKA this!